Bitaxe miners

 devicemodel

-: ASIC cycles per second, expressed in MHz
+: ASIC cycles per second, expressed in MHzasicvoltage

 : ASIC voltage, expressed in mV